mauriciobetan/mauriciobetan.github.io/_pages/research.md

 ### The ecological bases for economic processes: South American guano formation and commodification
 <i>Mauricio Betancourt </i>

 This paper analyzes how geophysical and ecological conditions provide the foundation and context for global trade by studying the processes whereby guano is formed off Peru and Northern Chile.
+To be submitted to _Human Ecology_.

 ### An Agroecology Project in Zaachila: the synthesis of an experience
 <i>Mariana Benítez, Cristina Alonso, Cecilia González, Emilio Mora, Emilio Petrone, <b>Mauricio Betancourt</b>, Adriana Uscanga, Alexandre Beaupré, Benito Vázquez, Tania Lara, Luis Bracamontes, Sergio Hernández, Diego Contreras, Ana Laura Urrutia, and Kyria Valladares</i>.